 A new screening regime has been introduced through amendments to the Disability Services Act 1993 and corresponding Disability Services (Assessment of Relevant History) Regulations 2014.
 People working or volunteering in a prescribed function under the Disability Services Act 1993 must, from 1 July 2014, undergo 'Disability Services Employment screening' by the Department for Communities and Social Inclusion (DCSI) Screening Unit.

 Applicants requiring a Disability Services Employment Screening must use the new Disability Services form from 1 July 2014.
 Older versions of the form will not be accepted and will be returned to the applicant or requesting officer.

 Please refer to the FAQs here (PDF 289.2 KB) for further information.

 What is Screening?

-Screening is an assessment of information obtained about you to determine whether you may pose a risk to a particular group of people in a professional or volunteer environment.
+Screening is an assessment of information obtained about an individual to determine whether they may pose a risk to a particular group of people in a professional or volunteer environment.

 The Screening and Assessment Process outlines the different types of information that are assessed as part of each form of screening.

 Make sure that you have downloaded the most recent version of our application form.
 The Screening Unit regularly updates our application forms, and it is important you use the correct version.
 Out-of-date forms may be returned to you.

 Make sure you submit original versions of the form: the Screening Unit will not accept photocopied or scanned versions of forms.